| The promise of life was not a unique feature of the

 Speaking of his resurrection, Jesus said in

 Jno.14:19, "Because I live, you shall live also."
+That is the power of his resurrection.

 We know the true life, the abundant life that Jesus gives us, when we